Skip to main content

 In this step, we will download plane departure data from the REST-Interface described in the previous step using Smart Data Lake Builder.

-Throughout this documentation, we will mostly refer to SDL which is just short for Smart Data Lake.
-Further, we use SDLB as abbreviation for Smart Data Lake Builder, the automation tool.
+Throughout this documentation, we will use SDLB as abbreviation for Smart Data Lake Builder, an automation tool for building smarter Data Lakes, Lakehouses, Data Migrations and more...

 Config File

-With Smart Data Lake Builder, you describe your data pipelines in a config file using the HOCON format.
-All HOCON features are supported so you could also split your configuration into several files.
-But for this first part, let's just use one file.
+With Smart Data Lake Builder, you describe your data pipelines in configuration files using the HOCON format.
+All HOCON features are supported, as SDLB uses the original HOCON parser from lightbend.

-The configuration is located in the downloaded code under config/application.conf.
-To walk through part-1 of this tutorial, please reset the existing application.conf to the config file available here.
+The configuration is located in the downloaded code under the config folder.
+Configuration can be split across configuration files as you like.
+For this tutorial we will use departures.conf, airports.conf, btl.conf and a global.conf file.
+To walk through part-1 of this tutorial, please reset the existing departures/airports/btl.conf with the following cmd:

 A data pipeline is composed of at least two entities: DataObjects and Actions.